Every songwriter wants the fastest songwriting solutions…

 I write longhand everyday, so I find it odd that there’s even a debate between handwriting and typing.
 I was shocked learn how little some people use handwriting.
 A June 2014 survey of 2000 people in Britain, one in three had not written with pen and paper in the past 6 months

-fMRI activation related to nature of ideas generated and differences between good and poor writers during idea generation by Dr. Virginia Berninger, et al. (2009), found that different regions of the brain are more activate in children who are “good writers” than in “bad writers”.
+Dr. Virginia Berninger, co-authored a study in 2009 that found different regions of the brain are more active in children who are “good writers” than in “bad writers”.
 Interesting and possibly relevant to adult songwriters.

 1. Learning handwriting is beneficial to a developing child, but these studies don’t appear to show evidence that using handwriting has any direct effect on creativity